 - Use of the scale:

-i) decide how the scale will be used i.e. who will read out the statements and agree the practitioner will record the scores.
+i) decide how the scale will be used i.e. who will read out the statements and agree the practitioner will record the responses.

 ii) encourage the patient / carer to say more about each of the 9 items in the scale to increase an understanding of their individual experience and perspectives on health change.
 Allow this to become a conversation that may raise wider issues than those in the scale and form the basis for further discussion after the AHC has been completed.